The logistic function

 How infection spreads?

 Infectious disease is the one that can spread from human to human.
-Since each sick person can infect healthy people around him, the more infected people are there in the population, the more people are being infected each day.
-In math language this means that the rate of change of
+Each sick person can infect healthy people around her.
+And each of those newly infected people will, in turn, give the virus to even more people.
+In math language this means that the rate of increase of

 N (the number of infected people) with time